WolfDen133/NEA-Docs/Analysis/Proposal.md

 It will have a text based, audio based, and video based communication, while also being an easy way to pull all your info up anywhere you need.
 The app will be called Communable.

+I will create this app using asp.net, with a asp.net backend for messages, user & client features database.
+All front end code will be custom css styling and written in html, while incorporating js for dynamic web page features.
+I will attempt to use sockets for live updates so the front end and backend can communicate in real time.
+I will use electron to build an easy to use dedicated app for mobile, desktop and linux.

 > ### Limitations
 >
 > - Incorporating native services, I will have to use web-view & iFrame for services